s0ur-oranges/convoblend/README.md

 # ConvoBlend

-ConvoBlend is a ChatRooms applications where users can register and create chatrooms for the purpose of real-time discussion with other users on various topics.
+ConvoBlend is a ChatRooms application where users can register and create chatrooms for the purpose of real-time discussion with other users on various topics.
 Users can edit room description and also delete a room if they wish.
-They also have the option of controlling their profile visibility.
+Search functionality is supported and pagination of rooms on the index page is done.
+Users also have the option of controlling their profile visibility.
 It utilises django channels and websockets for facilitating real-time chatting.

 ## Overview